netviews/ss-netviews/README.md

 # ss-netviews
+This project is implementation of our effort in securing enterprise netwrok environment without depending on perimeter, which is published in SACMAT 2022.
+Please find the published version of the paper here, [NetViews](https://enck.org/pubs/anjum-sacmat22.pdf).

 ## Random Policy Graph Generation
 To understand the impact of the Policy Engine on the overall NetViews overhead, we analyzed the response time of policy-machine-core using random policy graphs.
 We used similar techniques as following paper:
 ```